camillanovaglio/mixed_fisheries_tradeoff/README.md

 ** Data is saved in the /data folder, which is part of this repository

-*** Figures are not saved withing the repository for space limits
+*** Figures are not saved within the repository for space limits

-*** project.r includes project functions for the size based modelling package mizer here modified to integrate fleet dynamics
+*** project.r includes project functions from the size based modelling package mizer here modified to integrate fleet dynamics